-Programme Guide ACADEMIC YEAR
+Programme Guide ACADEMIC YEAR 2021-2022

-University of the Aegean
+The Department of Information and Communication Systems Engineering is one of the pioneering departments of the University of the Aegean.

+It has been designed and operates so as to offer high quality courses, within a creative environment, with emphasis on the connection of studies with practical application and research.

+This guide contains all the necessary information for current, as well as future students of the Department.

+Contents

 About University of the Aegean 8

-Schools and Departments 10
+Schools and Departments

 Administration 11

-¥ Facilities 14
+Facilities 14

-Department of Information & Communication Systems Engine eering
+Department of Information & Communication Systems Engineering

 Scope and Objectives 16

 Faculty 18

 Research Activities-Postgraduate Program 24

 Programme Guide 27

-Program of Study Structure - Courses
+Program of Study Structure - Courses 27

 Course Declaration 28

 Graduation Requirements - Diploma's Grade 30

 Grade Improvements and Changes to Program of Study 31

 Learning outcomes 32

 Courses per Semester 34

 Syllabus and Learning Outcomes of Courses per Semester 44

+Programme Guide Program of Study Structure - Courses Course Declaration Graduation Requirements - Diploma's Grade Grade Improvements and Changes to Program of Study Learning outcomes Courses per Semester 27 27 30 31 32 34

 Student Support

-Student Services 104
+Student Services

-Scholarships 105
+Scholarships

-Student Club 106
+Student Club

-A Student Association - Student Groups 107
+Student Association - Student Groups

 Supporting Services

-Library 108
+Library

-Computing Center and Laboratories
+Computing Center and Laboratories 111

-Academic Calendar 2020-2021 110
+Academic Calendar 2021-2022

-AND THE STATE OF T

-01E4U40

-(1) (1) (1) (1) (1) (1) (1) (1) (1) (1) The state of the s

-TANKS OF THE PARTY

-使用证人的图片设

-UNIVERSITY of the AEGEAN